 \section{Abstract}

-We investigate how quantum features of spacetime, in particular the curvature of momentum space, can backreact on classical gravity in a tractable semiclassical \((2+1)\)-dimensional setting with a negative cosmological constant.
-Motivated by quantum-gravity scenarios, we ask how Planck-scale modifications to kinematics can influence particle dynamics and classical gravitational solutions.
-Starting from a first-order action, we derive an effective configuration-space action, revealing mass-dependent geodesic motion and a mild violation of the equivalence principle.
-Coupling this modified matter source to Einstein gravity, we obtain a perturbatively corrected BTZ black hole solution, where the ADM mass, Hawking temperature, and entropy acquire explicit corrections and upper bounds determined by the momentum-space geometry.
-We further compute the return time of a massless particle along null geodesics from the horizon to the $AdS_3$ boundary and back, demonstrating that quantum-spacetime features can have tangible semiclassical effects.
-Our results show that Planck-scale kinematic modifications can leave imprints on classical geometry, providing a concrete framework to connect quantum gravity ideas with observable consequences.
+We explore how quantum properties of spacetime—specifically the curvature of momentum space—can backreact on classical gravity within a tractable semiclassical $(2+1)$-dimensional framework with negative cosmological constant.
+Motivated by quantum-gravity scenarios, we investigate how Planck-scale modifications of particle kinematics influence both dynamics and gravitational solutions.
+Starting from a first-order action, we derive an effective configuration-space description and show that particle trajectories remain geodesic, preserving the weak equivalence principle despite the underlying deformation.
+Coupling this modified matter sector to Einstein gravity, we obtain a deformed BTZ black hole solution.
+Remarkably, the local geometric structure and thermodynamic relations retain their standard form, while all quantum-gravity effects are encoded in a nonlinear mapping between the microscopic mass parameter and the ADM mass.
+This induces a renormalization of the horizon radius and thermodynamic quantities without altering their functional dependence.
+As a concrete observable consequence, we compute corrections to the return time of massless probes traveling along null geodesics between the horizon and the $AdS_3$ boundary.
+Our results demonstrate that Planck-scale kinematic effects can leave controlled and potentially measurable imprints on classical geometry, providing a clear and consistent bridge between quantum gravity ideas and semiclassical observables.